-- Competitors contemplating the purchase or construction of a new vehicle for any of classes FIA T1, A, B, P or G must ensure that the specifications and design is acceptable to SACCS and acceptance has been confirmed in writing and signed by both the CEO and the Technical Delegate.
+- Competitors contemplating the purchase or construction of a new vehicle for any of classes FIA T1, A, B, P or G must ensure that the specifications and design is acceptable to the SA Rally-Raid Championship and acceptance has been confirmed in writing and signed by both the CEO and the Technical Delegate.
 Refer Art 1.4 and 1.7. - 2.
 For safety reasons crews must consist of two persons to compete in National Championship Events.